JosephDelaneJanicki/Cursed-Philosophers-Table/README.md

   I have also made a cuda control file to ensure nothing is wrong with cuda and C++ 20 compilation. my time was largely spent making sure this wont be an issue for me as I make this

+UPDATE 2: 9/14/2023

+  I have added some device functions to the Philosopher object.
+I plan to handle device/gpu memory in the cuda code rather then host due to the potential for non trivial members in the object.

+  The functions are simple in form now and will be changed as the object does.
+Hoping to have more time soon for bigger updates.
+I'm  teaching myself cuda as I do this.